AppPETs/DCrypt/README.md

   open DCrypt.xcodeproj
   ```

-2. Implement encryption and decryption in `ViewController.swift` by using the [Tafelsalz framework](https://blochberger.github.io/Tafelsalz).
+2. Implement encryption and decryption in `DCrypt.swift` by using the [Tafelsalz framework](https://blochberger.github.io/Tafelsalz).

 3. (Optional) Implement unit tests for encryption and decryption in `DCryptTests.swift`.

 4. Check if your application can still decrypt files if you quit and relaunch it.

 5. What would you do, if you want to share the encrypted file with someone else (like encrypted ZIP files)?
+You might need to take a look at `ViewController.swift`.

 ## References